 - SRV-PR is non-partisan.
 You don't just vote the party line, you actually choose which individual candidates you like and evaluate them based on whatever criteria is most important to you.

 - Conventional Proportional Representation has been linked to helping extremest factions come to power in the past, from the Nazis in Germany to the Facists in Italy.
-The runoff stage helps eliminate small but passionate minorities that antagonize the rest of the voters while still giving other minorities a voice.
+It's possible that the runoff stage, by offering other factions the ability to tip the race between candidates of one faction, will work to the advantage of candidates who play to a broader audience.

 - SRV-PR is less likely to elect polarized groups of candidates that can't agree on anything and can't get anything done.
 This is because of the incentive given by scored ballots to maintain approval from as wide a group of voters as possible.